urbanspectra-nyc/crypto-jumpstart-2024/docs/meta-terminology.md

 - All Terminology Must Be Anchored By Contexts and Diagrams
   - Table of contents is sequenced from general to specific.
 ---
+- Tree of Taxonomies --> [ Subjects --< Topics --< Terms ]
+- literacies
+- skills
+- fields
+- disciplines
-- subjects
+- professional titles
-  - topics
+- organizational depts
-    - terms
+- team members
 ---
 - [Taxonomical Roots and Wings]()
 - [Crypto Professor Terminology]()